vbelfouredemo/StudioLab/docs/Models.md

 Select the `device.v1.json` model and add references to the new models you added in the previous step.
 This will create a complete representation of the schema used to manage devices.

 ![devices](../assets/images/device.png)

+The following example demonstrates how to add references in a model: